richdevelopments/corporate-dashboard/README.md

 Responsive design was also tested in the Chrome Developer Tools device simulators on all options and orientations.

+1. Navbar
+     - Logo displays in the Navbar as expected. __Pass__

+2.Headings
+    - Confirm the headings on the page is easy to read. __Pass__

+3.Page text
+    - Confirm the text for the page is easy to read. __Pass__

+4.Instruction button
+    - Displaying instructions as expected. __Pass__

+5.Date above Dropdown.
+    - Displaying the dates selected and updating dynamically as expected. __Pass__

+6.Dropdown menu
+    - Displaying and working as expected. __Pass__

+7.Stacked Chart
+    - Displaying results and changing dynamically as expected. __Pass__

+8.Timeline Chart
+    - Displaying and working as expected. __Pass__

+9.Pie Chart
+    - Displaying and updating as expected. __Pass__
+    - Hover over slices displays values. __Pass__

+10.Bar Charts
+    - Displaying and updating as expected. __Pass__

+11.Contact information
+    - Confirm they are easily to read. __Pass__

 ### Bugs Descovered
 #### Solved Bugs
+Added Bootstrap to make Dashboard responsive.

 #### Unsolved Bugs
+None

 # Deployment